 Things you need to know

 Let’s be honest with you!
 If you just started fishing and don’t have any idea about it or have a little idea, then maybe a baitcasting reel is not what you want.
-You can go for a spinning reel because of its simplicity and affordable price.
+You can go for a spin cast reel or a spinning reel because of its simplicity and affordable price.
+Here in this article, you will find some of the best bass spinning reel under 100 $.

 But if you already did some spinning reel fishing or you want to start with a baitcaster reel and can manage some time practicing how to set up a baitcaster reel then this article is absolutely for you.